lvismer/cosmos/README.md

 The aim of the application is to demonstrate serving the frontend and backend from the same domain to avoid preflight CORS request.

 The glue so to speak is the ```cosmos.localhost.conf``` *nginx* config file.

+Branch [1.0](https://github.com/lvismer/cosmos/tree/1.0) is the version used for the Codementor article.